hpe-container-platform-community/hcp-demo-env-kvm-bash/README.md

 - [ ] Enable local YUM repo (nfs to avoid downloading packages)

 - [ ] Enable mounted image catalog (nfs avoid copying catalog images)

+# Troubleshooting

+If you get error for backing disk not accessible "Permission denied", be sure that SE allows permission to all the way up to the backing file _/full/path/to/centos.qcow2_

+Replace the full path: <code>sudo setfacl -m u:qemu:rx /full/path/to/</code>
+If file is on NFS share: <code>sudo setsebool virt_use_nfs on</code>